Joey Votto Player Props: Reds vs. Diamondbacks

-Joey Votto (.375 slugging percentage in his past 10 games, including two home runs) will be in action for the Cincinnati Reds versus the Arizona Diamondbacks July 22 at 4:10 PM ET.
+Joey Votto -- with an on-base percentage of .231 in his past 10 games, 83 points lower than his season-long percentage -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Jose Ruiz on the hill, on July 23 at 1:40 PM ET.

 Joey Votto Game Info & Props vs. the Diamondbacks